 You will be able to meet less frequently once you've built a strong connection.
 Since we all have busy lives, it is not uncommon to meet some of our contacts only once a year.
-Even if you would like to see each other more often, you have to accept that it is sometimes difficult to do so, either because of family responsibilities or work.
-However, despite the unpredictability of life, make it your duty to meet the people who matter to you at least once a year, and if possible, gather some of them to save time.
-Suggest a girls' lunch with Rosie and Marilou and introduce them to Maëlie at the same time.
-You will then maintain your network while helping your friends expand their's.
+Even if you would like to see each other more often, you must accept that it is sometimes difficult to do so, either because of family responsibilities or an important workload.
+However, despite the unpredictability of life, make it your duty to meet the people who matter to you at least once a year, and if possible, meet with several of them at once to save time.
+Suggest a girls' lunch with Emmanuelle and Marilou and introduce them to Annie at the same time.
+You will then maintain your network while helping your friends expand theirs.